grantrostig/pagination/README.md

 At the prompt, the end-user can also reply to command various additional actions to be performed by the application program which has called the paginator.
 These end-user intents/commands are communited through return values, and, or through status fields/bitmaps set by the paginator.
 The return codes would indicate the user's desire for one of the following:
 1) Ask for help via perhaps the [F1] key,
-2) terminate the output transaction and return to the place in the program where it was commissioned,
+2) Terminate the output transaction and return to the place in the program where it was commissioned,
 3) Terminate the entire application in with functionality to optionally save data,
 4) Terminate immediately without any prompts and not save the data (an emergency measure).